MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-06.md

 follows:

 - The bool value False is converted to zero; the bool value True is converted to 1.
-- A char value is represented is represented exactly.
+- A char value is represented exactly.
 - A numeric type value is represented exactly, if possible; however, for int, long, and decimal conversions to float, and for long and decimal conversions to double, some of the least significant bits of the integer value may be lost.